connordelacruz/bash_config/README.md

 * Info on powerline
-* Add a localrc.d file that gets loaded prior to globalrc.d where you can enable/disable things before running global stuff
+* Add a localrc.d file that gets loaded prior to globalrc.d where you can enable/disable things before running global stuff?
 * Add a section detailing functions/aliases
+* Update directory structure, it's out of date
 * Update info on modules, configs